microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `jetty 9.3` | Newest Jetty 9.3
 `jetty 9.3.13.20161014` | Jetty 9.3.13.v20161014

-> Note: It is recommended to ignore the minor version number like the following example, so that the latest supported web container will be used in your Web App.
+> Note: It is recommended to ignore the minor version number like the following example so that the latest supported web container will be used in your Web App.

 ```xml
 <plugin>